flare-foundation/ftso-v2-provider-deployment/README.md

 # if coston2
 yarn hardhat --network coston2 register-entities yarn hardhat --network coston2 register-public-keys

+# if flare
+yarn hardhat --network flare register-entities yarn hardhat --network flare register-public-keys
 ```

-In case of Songbird, you should register your public sortition key manually.
+In case of Flare, you should register your public sortition key manually.
 First generate a verification of
 your sortition key aka. the signature of the identity address

 ```